-If Caden’s grandmother hadn’t instructed him to do so, would he had known to call OnStar?
+If Caden’s grandmother hadn’t instructed him to do so, would he have known to call OnStar?
 The answer is probably no. That’s why it is important to teach your kids how to use OnStar.

 Teaching your kids to use OnStar

--if the car is stopped it is okay to remove their seat belt to reach the button.
+-If the car is stopped it is okay to remove their seat belt to reach the button.
 Upon doing so, they should return to their seat and buckle up;

--the red OnStar button on the rearview mirror of the car is just like calling 9-1-1.
+-The red OnStar button on the rearview mirror of the car is just like calling 9-1-1.
 Kids need to know its okay to press it whenever they need help;

--teach your kids that OnStar will likely know where they are but to look around them and tell the emergency operator what they see;
+-Teach your kids that OnStar will likely know where they are but to look around them and tell the emergency operator what they see;

--tell your kids that they can trust the OnStar emergency advisor as they would a police officer and it is safe to talk to them and follow any directions given to them; and
+-Tell your kids that they can trust the OnStar emergency advisor as they would a police officer and it is safe to talk to them and follow any directions given to them; and

--tell your kids to stay on the line with OnStar until help arrives.
+-Tell your kids to stay on the line with OnStar until help arrives.

 OnStar offers parents this activity page to help teach kids what to do in an emergency.
 In the future, I would love to see a second row Onstar button that was within the reach of children.
 I know this may sound absurd to some.
 I trust my kids on a daily basis not to call 9-1-1 unless it is a real emergency and I would like an optional accessible button in order to make OnStar easier to use from the second row.
 This would also eliminate the need to remove their seat belts.